 We do not currently generate operating cash flows.
-At February 29, 2016, we had cash and cash equivalents of \$36.9 million and term deposits of \$80.0 million.
-At present, we believe that these balances are sufficient to cover the anticipated funding at the Donlin Gold and Galore Creek projects in addition to general and administrative costs through completion of permitting at the Donlin Gold project.
+At May 31, 2016, we had cash and cash equivalents of \$31.7 million and term deposits of \$80.0 million.
+At present, we believe that these balances are sufficient to cover the anticipated funding at the Donlin Gold and Galore Creek projects, in addition to general and administrative costs through completion of permitting at the Donlin Gold project.
 Additional capital will be necessary if permits are received at the Donlin Gold project and a decision to commence construction is reached.
-Future financings to fund construction are anticipated through debt financing, equity financing, project specific debt, or other means.
+Future financings to fund construction are anticipated through a combination of debt financing, equity financing, project specific debt, or other means.
 Our continued operations are dependent on our ability to obtain additional financing or to generate future cash flows.
 However, there can be no assurance that we will be successful in our efforts to raise additional capital.
 For further information, see the risk factors in our Annual Report on Form 10-K for the year ended November 30, 2015, as filed with the SEC and the Canadian Securities Regulators on January 27, 2016.

-In 2016, we expect to spend approximately \$25 million, including \$10 million to fund our share of expenditures at the Donlin Gold and Galore Creek projects; \$1 million for joint Donlin Gold studies with Barrick and \$12 million for general and administrative costs, and \$2 million for working capital and other corporate purposes.
+For the full year, we continue to expect to spend approximately \$25 million, including \$10 million to fund our share of expenditures at the Donlin Gold and Galore Creek projects; \$1 million for joint Donlin Gold studies with Barrick, \$12 million for general and administrative costs, and \$2 million for working capital and other corporate purposes.
+Of the anticipated expenditures of approximately \$25 million, \$15 million was expended as of May 31, 2016.